-San Jose State University SJSU ScholarWorks
+San Jose State University

+SJSU ScholarWorks

 Faculty Publications

 Educational Leadership

+April 2011

-Why Are There so Few of Us?
-Counterstories from Women of Color in Faculty Governance Roles
+Why Are There So Few of Us?
+Counterstories From Women of Color in Faculty Governance Roles [AERA Paper]

+Noni Reis

+San José State University, noni.mendozareis@sjsu.edu

+Mei-Yan Lu

-Noni Mendoza Reis San Jose State University
+San Jose State University, mei-yan.lu@sjsu.edu

+Maria Eugenia Matute-Bianchi

-Mei-Yan Lu San Jose State University
+San Jose State University

 Follow this and additional works at: https://scholarworks.sjsu.edu/edulead_pub

+Part of the Educational Leadership Commons

 Recommended Citation

-Noni Mendoza Reis and Mei-Yan Lu.
-"Why Are There so Few of Us?
-Counterstories from Women of Color in Faculty Governance Roles" Faculty Publications (2010): 61-97.
+Noni Reis, Mei-Yan Lu, and Maria Eugenia Matute-Bianchi.
+"Why Are There So Few of Us?
+Counterstories From Women of Color in Faculty Governance Roles [AERA Paper]" American Educational Research Association Annual Meeting (AERA) (2011).

-This Article is brought to you for free and open access by the Educational Leadership at SJSU ScholarWorks.
+This Presentation is brought to you for free and open access by the Educational Leadership at SJSU ScholarWorks.
 It has been accepted for inclusion in Faculty Publications by an authorized administrator of SJSU ScholarWorks.
 For more information, please contact scholarworks@sjsu.edu.

+Why are there so few of us?